Atlanta, Knoxville and Northern Railway: History

-In order to meet the construction deadline, engineers designed a double switchback, which required that railcars be brought up or down four at a time to and from the river elevation to make the turn out of or into the valley.
-Extremely inefficient and time-consuming, it was replaced by what is known as the Hiwassee Loop, taking trains nearly twice around Bald Mountain, with the train passing over its own tracks on a wooden trestle.
+To meet the construction deadline, engineers designed a double switchback.
+This allowed only four railcars at a time to be brought up or down when making the turn out of the valley.
+Extremely inefficient and time-consuming, it was replaced by what is known as the Hiwassee Loop.
+Trains went nearly twice around Bald Mountain, passing over their own tracks on a wooden trestle.
 This gave the route the "Hook and Eye Line" nickname, with the "hook" being another switchback in Georgia, and the eye being the loop.
 (Both were later bypassed before ceasing original operations.)

 Most of the AK&N's stock was purchased by the Louisville and Nashville Railroad in 1902, which gave the L&N a complete route from Atlanta to Cincinnati via Knoxville.
 L&N moved its Atlanta division headquarters to Etowah, where the train station now serves as a museum owned by the city.

 After CSX Transportation was formed in the 1980s, the old M&NGR/AK&N lines were mostly sold off.
-The entire main line from Marietta to Etowah is in use by two companies today, the Georgia Northeastern Railroad for freight from Elizabeth Yard to Ellijay, since 1998 the Blue Ridge Scenic Railway (owned by GNRR) from Blue Ridge to McCaysville, and since 2004 the Tennessee Valley Railroad from Copperhill to Delano.
-The Georgia portion north of Ellijay is actually owned by the Georgia Department of transportation having been purchased from the GNRR.
-The historic trestle and loop at Bald Mountain were saved by Glen Sprigs Holdings, along with the rest of the railroad from the McMinn/Polk county line all the way to the Tennessee/Georgia State Line, and then leased to the Tennessee Overhill Association.
+The entire main line from Marietta to Etowah is in use by three companies today: the Georgia Northeastern Railroad for freight from Elizabeth Yard to Ellijay, the Blue Ridge Scenic Railway (owned by GNRR) from Blue Ridge to McCaysville since 1998, and the Tennessee Valley Railroad from Copperhill to Delano since 2004.
+The Georgia portion north of Ellijay is owned by the Georgia Department of Transportation, having been purchased from the GNRR.
+Glen Sprigs Holdings saved the historic trestle and loop at Bald Mountain along with the rest of the railroad from the McMinn/Polk county line to the Tennessee/Georgia State Line, which then was leased to the Tennessee Overhill Association.

-Except for the east/west portion along the Hiwassee River, the entire route follows one road, numbered as Georgia 5 and Tennessee 68.
+Except for the east-west portion along the Hiwassee River, the entire route follows one road, numbered as Georgia 5 and Tennessee 68.